jcornaz/bevy-jam-2/README.md

 * Use WASD or the arrow keys to change the direction of the combine (the combine advances automatically and cannot be stopped)
 * Aim with the mouse and shoot with left-click

-## MSRV

-The minimum supported rust version is, at all times, the latest stable.

 ## Unlicense